Lockleaze Stories Theatre

 Feedback from the cast

-“One person said that it was nice to see a group of women get together from one community and perform as one to that same community.
-She said she was proud.“
+“It was nice to see a group of women get together from one community and perform as one to that same community.
+I was proud.“

 “Before acta I didn’t want to be part of life much, but after acta I feel a lot better to be here and able to participate socially and openly without feeling anxious about what other people may think.“